 The competition consists of two juries.
-The first-round jury narrowed the submissions down to 30 Semi-Finalists.
-The second-round jury then selected the five Finalists from the Semi-Finalists.
-The members of the second-round jury consisted of prominent professionals, creating an international, multi-disciplinary group of tall building experts.
-The Council would like to thank all of the jurors who gave their time to this important initiative.
+The first-round jury will narrow the submissions down to 15 Semi-Finalists.
+The second-round jury will narrow down the projects to the top five Finalists, and then select the winners from the Finalists.
+The members of the second-round jury will consist of prominent professionals, creating an international, multi-disciplinary group of tall building experts.

-Full details of the Student Design Competition, including submission requirements, criteria, and procedures can be found in the Competition Brief.
+Full details of the Student Tall Building Design Competition, including submission requirements, criteria, and procedures can be found in the Competition Brief.

 Winner: Nikita Klimenko, Yale University & Nikita Shpakov, Belarusian State University of Informatics and Radioelectronics